-This fall, the Cultural Heritage without Borders (CHwB) foundations in Albania, Bosnia and Herzegovina and Kosovo are organizing a training on disaster preparedness and disaster risk management, as well as first aid for cultural heritage after disasters.
+This fall, the Cultural Heritage without Borders (CHwB) foundations in Albania, Bosnia and Herzegovina and Kosovo are organizing an international training on disaster preparedness and disaster risk management, as well as first aid for cultural heritage after disasters.
 This training follows in the tradition of ICCROM and the Prince Claus Fund that the best way to save cultural heritage from conflict and disaster is to prepare professionals and volunteers before disaster strikes.

 The platform Balkan Cultural Aid Response for Emergencies (B+CARE) was founded in March 2016, in order to inspire, train and coordinate volunteers for the work of preparing for and assisting in cultural emergencies.
 The first training, held in Gjirokastra, Albania, was organized by CHwB-Albania and the Urban Development Centre in Belgrade and held under the patronage of ICCROM.
 This training brought together 19 participants from 7 Balkan countries.

 Now, we are expanding this network even further across the Western Balkans and connecting with other nearby regions of the world—Eastern Europe, the Middle East and North Africa.
 (See below for a complete list of eligible countries.)

 CHwB-Albania, CHwB-Bosnia and Herzegovina and CHwB-Kosovo are teaming up to deliver a 3-week training, 7-27 November 2016, which will take place in three locations in the Western Balkans: